 The scheme helps small and medium-sized businesses borrow between £2,000 and up to 25% of their turnover, capped at a maximum loan of £50,000.
 The government guarantees 100% of the loan and there will not be any fees or interest to pay for the first 12 months, after this the interest rate will be 2.5% per year.
 This is open to the majority of UK businesses who were established before 1 March 2020 and have been adversely impacted from Coronavirus.

 Small and micro businesses which have fixed property costs and are not eligible for the Small Business Grant Fund or the Retail, Hospitality and Leisure Grant Fund may be eligible for this scheme.
 This is aimed at businesses based in England with relatively high ongoing fixed property related costs who have not been eligible for any other support and you should apply by contacting your local authority.

 Alice joined Evolution ABS in July 2013 after completing her A Levels at the Woodroffe School.
 She has completed her AAT with Richard Huish College, and was nominated for higher apprentice of the year in Somerset and finished in the top 3.
 Alice has passed all of her ACCA exams and officially qualified in May 2018, since this, Alice has now completed her Payroll Technician Certificate and oversees our payroll department.

-In her spare time she is an active member of Axminster Young Farmers, and enjoys riding her horse and walking her dog.
-She lives at home with her family who have a dairy farm in East Devon and enjoys being outside in the countryside whenever possible.
+In her spare time, she is an active member of Axminster Young Farmers, and enjoys being in the countryside and walking her two dogs.
+She also enjoys helping her family and her fiancé on their dairy farms in East Devon.